ertugrulcetin/CommentRemover/Readme.md

 # CommentRemover

 CommentRemover is a source code comment removing library for Java&trade; 7 and above.<br><br>
-It also supports JavaScript , HTML , CSS , Properties , JSP and XML Comments.
+It also supports JavaScript , HTML , CSS , Properties , JSP and XML Comments.<br>
+CommentRemover does _not_  depend on any libraries, you can easily add it as standalone .jar to your classpath.

 # Requirements

 Projects that include CommentRemover need to target Java 1.7 at minimum.<br>
 Please increase your stack size to 40m.<br>
-VM option command is: -Xss40m if you need to increase more -Xss{size}m<br><br>
+VM option command is: -Xss40m if you need to increase more -Xss{size}m<br>

-CommentRemover does _not_  depend on any libraries, you can easily add it as standalone .jar to your classpath.

 # Installation - Maven
 In your `pom.xml`, you must add **Repository** and **Dependency** for **CommentRemover**.<br><br>